mjwheatley/mongopubsub/README.md

 // Document was inserted
 channel.on('document', console.log);

-// Mpubsub is ready to receive new documents channel.on('ready', console.log);
+// mongopubsub is ready to receive new documents channel.on('ready', console.log);

 // Connection error